cgcoronel/simple-term.vim/readme.md

-# Native Commands development tool for VIM
+# Simple terminal for VIM

-> Minimal plugin that open terminal into vim
+> Minimal plugin that open terminal in vim buffer

-Use CONTROL+T to toggle a terminal.
+Use CONTROL+T to open a terminal.
 This plugin only uses native `buffer with some nice defaults and maps the keyboard shortcut.
 This means you don't need exit vim, because vim already has a nice terminal.

 [![asciicast](https://asciinema.org/a/RCk2v3N4CusrdjepSk04rnb20.svg)](https://asciinema.org/a/RCk2v3N4CusrdjepSk04rnb20)